-Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations and arises principally from the Company's accounts receivable.
-The amounts reported in the condensed interim consolidated balance sheets are net of allowances for bad debts, estimated by the Company's management based on prior experience and its assessment of the current economic environment.
-The Company reviews its trade receivable accounts regularly and reduces amounts to their expected realizable values by adjusting the allowance for doubtful accounts when management determines that the account may not be fully collectible.
+Credit risk is the risk of financial loss to the Company if a customer or counter-party to a financial instrument fails to meet its contractual obligations and arises principally from the Company's accounts receivable.
+The amounts reported in the condensed interim consolidated balance sheet are net of allowances for bad debts, estimated by the Company's management based on prior experience and their assessment of the current economic environment.
+The Company reviews its trade receivable accounts regularly and reduces amounts to their expected realizable values by adjusting the allowance for doubtful accounts as soon as the account is determined not to be fully collectible.
 The Company has adopted credit policies in an effort to minimize those risks.
-The carrying value of trade and other receivables represent the Company's maximum exposure to credit risk.

 Cash equivalents are held in high-grade, bankers' acceptance and other low risk investments with no exposure to liquidity or other risk associated with Asset-Backed Securities.
 These financial instruments are classified as held for trading as they may periodically be traded before their maturity date; however, the majority of these financial instruments are classified as held to maturity and would not result in a significant risk of fair value changes if held to maturity.
-As of September 30, 2018, no cash equivalents were held (2017-\$Nil).
+As of March 31, 2018, no cash equivalents were held (2017-\$Nil).